 Enrollment preference will be given to students in Prof. Hansen's Chemistry and Cooking first-year seminar.

-184F: Video Games in Art Hist
+184F: Video Games in Art History

 This course is a workshop to situate the emerging medium of video games within a cultural context that will draw upon the histories of the visual arts, theater, cinema, television, literature, and software.
 The goal of this course is to distinguish between how video games extend traditions and ideas of artistic exchange and how they offer novel and unexplored modes or artistic communication unique to the medium.
 The course is designed to engender an active and critical perspective on what games really are and how they relate to other cultural texts through analysis, discussion, and of course playing them.

-184G: Becoming Career Expert
+184G: Becoming My Own Career Expert